-The Polysomnography AAS (AAS_POLY) will be offered at LSC-Kingwood (Program start will be announced at a later date) and has additional entrance requirements.
+The Polysomnography AAS (AAS_POLY) will be offered at LSC-Kingwood (Starting Spring 2015) and has additional entrance requirements.

 PENDING THECB APPROVAL